 Reduced course load may be requested for one semester by completing a reduced course load petition.
 A new petition must be submitted each semester in which the student is requesting reduced course load.
-Students taking 9.0 or 6.0 credits in a semester will be billed on a percourse basis.
-In exceptional circumstances, students may be approved to enroll in 3.0 credits in a semester and be billed on a per-course basis.
+Students taking 9.0 or 6.0 credits in a semester will be billed on a per-course basis.
+In exceptional circumstances, students, including those already in part-time status, may be approved to enroll in 3.0 credits in a semester and be billed on a per-course basis.
 Financial aid will be prorated to the number of enrolled credits.

 Students approved for reduced course load are expected to extend their degree program by no more than one semester.
-Module overload enrollment (7.5 and 10.5 credits) is not permitted for students on approved reduced course load.
-Auditing while on reduced course load is not permitted.
+Module overload enrollment (7.5 and 10.5 credits) is only permitted for students on approved reduced course load in exceptional circumstances and with prior approval of the Fletcher Registrar.
+Auditing while on reduced course load is only permitted in exceptional circumstances and with prior approval of the Fletcher Registrar.
 All academic regulations apply, and students are encouraged to review the Student Handbook before requesting reduced course load.
-The deadline to return the Reduced Course Load Petition to the Fletcher Registrar is 10 days priors to the start of the term in which reduced course load is requested.
+The deadline to return the Reduced Course Load Petition to the Fletcher Registrar is the first day of instruction of the term in which reduced course load is requested.
 Students must comply with all tuition deadlines regardless of the timing of the submission or approval of their petition.